bvm-org/bvm/docs/bvm.md

-One of the first steps when deciding on a VM design is to decide whether it's going to register-based or at least whether the operators are going to have explicit locations of operands indicated (which could just be memory addresses), or whether it's going to be stack-based and thus operands are implicitly taken from the head of the stack.
+One of the first steps when deciding on a VM design is to decide whether it's going to register-based, whether the operators are going to have explicit locations of operands indicated (which could just be memory addresses), or whether it's going to be stack-based and thus operands are implicitly taken from the head of the stack.

 When measured by use, most VMs are stack based.
 This is due to the overwhelming influence of both the JVM, and PostScript which exists in